ddnosh/android-tiny-log/README.md

 ### Solution
 1. we will use Android Log API as "Log.d(TAG, content)" finally, and actually we should think how to generate tag and content better.
-2. Android Log API is a static methoid, and be invoked frequently. so we should not new objects frequently to invoke like that.
+2. Android Log API is a static method, and be invoked frequently. so we should not new objects frequently to invoke like that.
 3. easy to use, and more configurations to choose.